OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 ---
 title: Set up your development environment
-description:  'Set up your developer environment so you can build Office Add-ins' ms.date: 03/17/2020
+description:  'Set up your developer environment so you can build Office Add-ins' ms.date: 04/03/2020
 localization_priority: Normal
 ---

 # Set up your development environment

 This guide will help you set up tools so you can create Office Add-ins following our quick starts or tutorials.
 You'll need to install tools in the list below.
-If you already have these installed, you should be ready to begin a quick start, such as this [Excel React quick start](../quickstarts/excel-quickstart-react.md).
+If you already have these installed, you should be ready to begin a quick start, such as this [Excel quick start](../quickstarts/excel-quickstart-jquery.md).

 - Node.js
 - npm
 - An Office 365 (the subscription version of Office) account
 - A code editor of your choice

-This guide assumes that you know how to use the command line and have one installed.
+This guide assumes that you know how to use a command line tool.

 ## Install Node.js

 Node.js is a JavaScript runtime you will need in order to develop modern Office Add-ins.

-To install Node.js, visit [their website to install the latest version](https://nodejs.org/about/releases) and follow the instructions.
+To install Node.js, visit [their website to install the latest version](https://nodejs.org) and follow the instructions.

 ## Install npm

-Npm is an open source software registry, which allows you to download the packages which you will need to develop Office Add-ins.
+npm is an open source software registry from which to download the packages used in developing Office Add-ins.

 To install npm, run the following in the command line: